 The Piko G7.1 may seem rather large but another kleinbahn in Thuringia ran one for many years, the model will be gently upgraded using this link as a reference and here and here and finaly here Weathering using Humbrol powders

-This is a painting of the Kyffhäuser line by Peter König and a bargain on eBay resulted in the first and only tender loco for Grafenwalde.
+This is a painting of the Kyffhäuser line by Peter König and the purchase of a bargain on eBay resulted in the first and only tender loco for Grafenwalde.

 The G7.1 locomotives were intended for goods duties especially on hilly routes.
 As a result, most of the engines went to the western German and Silesian railway divisions and by 1909, 1,002 examples had been delivered to the Prussian state railways whilst during the First World War these simple and robust locomotives were required for military use.